Saxophone: Unusual variants

 A number of experimental saxophones and saxophone-related instruments have appeared since Sax's original work, most with no lasting impact.
-During the early 1920s Reiffel & Husted of Chicago produced a Slide saxophone.
-During the 1920s some straight alto and tenor saxophones were produced by Buescher, which proved cumbersome to handle and more difficult to transport.
-Buescher custom produced one straight baritone saxophone as novelty instrument for a vaudeville performer.
-C.G.
-Conn introduced two new variants in 1928–1929, the Conn-O-Sax and the mezzo-soprano saxophone, both keyed in F, one step above the E♭ alto.
-The Conn-O-Sax is built straight, with a slightly curved neck, a spherical liebesfuss-style bell, and extra keys for low A and up to high G. It was produced only in 1929 and 1930, and intended to imitate the form and timbre of the cor anglais.
+During the early 1920s, Reiffel & Husted of Chicago produced a Slide saxophone.
+During the 1920s, some straight alto and tenor saxophones were produced by Buescher, which proved cumbersome to handle and more difficult to transport.
+Buescher custom-produced one straight baritone saxophone as novelty instrument for a vaudeville performer.
+C. G. Conn introduced two new variants in 1928–1929: the Conn-O-Sax and the mezzo-soprano saxophone, both keyed in F, one step above the E♭ alto.
+The Conn-O-Sax is built straight, with a slightly curved neck, a spherical liebesfuß-style bell, and extra keys for low A and up to high G. It was produced only in 1929 and 1930 and intended to imitate the form and timbre of the cor anglais.
 With fewer than 100 surviving instruments, the Conn-O-Sax is highly sought after by collectors.
 The Conn mezzo-soprano experienced a similarly short production run, as the economics of the Great Depression curtailed the market for what were regarded as novelty instruments.
 Most were subsequently expended by Conn to train its repair technicians.

 The most successful of the unusual 1920s designs was the King Saxello, essentially a straight B♭ soprano, but with a slightly curved neck and tipped bell, made by the H. N. White Company.
 Such instruments now command prices up to US$4,000.
 Its lasting influence is shown in the number of companies, including Keilwerth, Rampone & Cazzani (altello model), L.A.
-Sax and Sax Dakota USA, marketing straight-bore, tipped-bell soprano saxophones as saxellos (or "saxello sopranos").
+Sax, and Sax Dakota USA, marketing straight-bore, tipped-bell soprano saxophones as saxellos (or "saxello sopranos").